a-fink/react-flags-project/README.md

 - Add additional filtering options (sub-region)
 - Add additional search options (capital, language, country code, etc.)
 - Store last search parameters used on main page so when back button is clicked the same results display
-- Determine how to pass light mode / dark mode choice when redirecting to the error page
+- Determine how to pass light mode / dark mode choice when redirecting to the error page or upon page refresh
 - Explore additional styling libraries such as Bootstrap, Sass, or Tailwind

 ### Acknowledgements